Antox/Antox/CONTRIBUTING.md

 The main programming language for Antox is [Scala](https://www.scala-lang.org/).
 Please make sure you are educated in this language before starting work on your PR.

-Your work should be created using the automatic code formatting in Android Studio so that code can be read the same.
+Your work should be created using the automatic code formatting in Android Studio.
-This can be done in Android Studio automatically before submitting your PR by going to `Code` then `Reformat Code`.
+This can be done automatically before submitting your PR by going to `Code` then `Reformat Code`.

 Try to leave comments, where you can so that other developers can understand what the code does.
 If the code still needs work then you can tag necessary areas via a `// TODO` or `// FIXME` comment.